First Nations University of Canada Annual

 The Great Sand Hills are Canada’s second largest sand dunes, eclipsed only by Saskatchewan’s remote Athabasca Sand Dunes.
 These, however, are easily accessible; simply drive right up to massive walls of sand beside the road, then go for a hike.
 Set the stage with a stop at the Great Sandhills Museum & Interpretive Centre in Sceptre, then follow the signs south to the magical landscape (www.greatsandhillsmuseum.com).

 While youngsters may be impressed by dinosaur replicas, nothing compares to seeing the “real” thing moving and roaring.
-Named Megamunch by local school children, the half-size robotic Tyrannosaurus rex is the most kid-friendly highlight of Regina’s Royal Saskatchewan Museum.
+Named Megamunch by local school children, the half-sized robotic Tyrannosaurus rex is the most kid-friendly highlight of Regina’s Royal Saskatchewan Museum.
 Kids are even invited to friend Megamunch on Facebook—if they dare (www.royalsaskmuseum.ca).